GigaHierz/OffsetHelper/docs/OffsetHelper.md

 function calculateNeededETHAmount(address _toToken, uint256 _toAmount) public view returns (uint256)
 ```

-Return how much MATIC is required in order to swap for the
+Return how much native token e.g. CELO is required in order to swap for the
 desired amount of a Toucan pool token, for example, BCT or NCT.

 #### Parameters